appsec01ey/Cloud-Security/AZ-900 /03 Azure Virtual Machines.md

 - ##### Site Recovery:
   - Azure Site Recovery (ASR) is a disaster recovery (DR) solution offered by Azure to help businesses protect their critical workloads and applications from outages, ensuring business continuity.
   - Go to VM > Go to Site Recovery > Select Region and replicate your VM in the region

+- ##### NOTE :
+  - Even if VM is in stop state , you will be charged for storage so DELETE all resources.